TheOdinProject/curriculum/foundations/html_css/html_foundations/project_recipes.md

 If you do not know how to set up a repository, follow instruction steps 1 and 2 found in [Git Basics](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/git-basics) to learn how, before carrying on with these steps:

-1. Create a new repo for this project on GitHub.com and call it `odin-recipes` and choose the `public` option instead of the default private.
+1. Create a new repo for this project on GitHub.com and call it `odin-recipes`.

 1. Clone that repository onto your local machine, inside the `repos` folder that you previously created in the Git Basics lesson.
 The command should look like `git clone git@github.com:username/odin-recipes.git` (use SSH).